Tuesday, April 27, 2010

 RTL: It was through skateboarding you were introduced to

-the graffiti world- do you think you would have found
+the graffiti world- do you think you would have found it otherwise?

 boarding to some degree.
 I've always sort of been into drawing,